freerange/site/soups/weeklinks/week-219-links.snip.markdown

 ### [Self-Organizing Organizations (For Real)](http://www.infoq.com/articles/self-organizing-organizations)

-This is probably the first example I’ve come across of another company operating similarly to GFR.
-It’s interesting to read about the challenges they’ve faced and compare them to our own experiences. <%= by('chris-roos') %>
+This is probably the first example I've come across of another company operating similarly to GFR.
+It's interesting to read about the challenges they've faced and compare them to our own experiences. <%= by('chris-roos') %>

 ### [Autonomous Teams: What They Are and Why You Should Care](http://blog.newrelic.com/2013/02/26/autonomous-teams-what-they-are-and-why-you-should-care/)